- Organization Overview

 Thank you, and Hi, everybody.
 So I'm Angelica Sandoval.
 It's a pleasure to be here, it is an interesting panel.
 So we, Willow and I, will make some questions to the panel based on a survey that we have for the students, postdocs and so on.
 And we divide these questions a focus on equity, and inclusion, diversity.
-And then then some questions about a what are the plans for the future?
+And then some questions about what are the plans for the future?
 So we can introduce our first panelists.

 [Willow Coyote-Maestas] 3:06